agniva22/RestAware/README.md

 # RestAware: Non-Invasive Sleep Monitoring Using FMCW Radar and AI-Generated Summaries

-**RestAware** is a comprehensive framework for smart and non-invasive sleep monitoring using a 24GHz FMCW radar sensor.
-It integrates raw data collection, preprocessing, posture classification, exploratory analysis, and sleep summary generation using large language models (LLMs).
-This repository supports healthcare researchers and developers in building intelligent, privacy-preserving sleep monitoring systems.
+RestAware is a comprehensive framework for smart and non-invasive sleep monitoring using a 24GHz FMCW radar sensor.
+This repository contains raw data collection, preprocessing, posture classification, exploratory analysis, and sleep summary generation using large language models (LLMs).
+It supports healthcare researchers and developers in building intelligent and privacy-preserving sleep monitoring system.

 ---